CoregoLabs/Proposal/README.md

 TODO: Should we provide an example here from the market doc?

 **Defining the price of Coretime**
-The price of coretime will be highly influenced by supply and demand.
-Since we are constructing a market with an NFT order book model, users will have the authority to establish the price of the coretime they intend to sell.
+The price of Coretime will be highly influenced by supply and demand.
+Since we are constructing a market with an NFT order book model, users will have the authority to establish the price of the Coretime they intend to sell.

 Depending on whether the seller owns an entire core, only partitioned parts, or has it interlaced, the selling price of the Coretime will be affected.